HARPgroup/elfgen/README.md

 * Ymax Method
   * This approach treats the maximum observed species richness value as the breakpoint.
 This function begins by locating the point with the highest y-value in the full dataset, then utilizing the associated x-value as the breakpoint.
-The theory behind this method centers on the RIver Continuum Concept (RCC), which assumes a peak in richness occurring in intermediate streams.
+The theory behind this method centers on the River Continuum Concept (RCC), which assumes a peak in richness occurring in intermediate streams.
 Identifying the point with the single greatest richness value provides a general approximation of the RCC breakpoint.